 Provider Preventable Conditions (PPC) - Provider-preventable conditions are conditions that meet the definition of a healthcare-acquired condition or other provider-preventable conditions.
-A healthcare-acquired condition (HAC) means a condition occurring in any inpatient hospital setting, identified as a HAC by the Secretary under Section 1886(d)(4)(D)(iv) of the Act; other provider-preventable condition may include conditions that have been found based upon a review of medical literature by qualified professionals to be reasonably preventable through the application of procedures supported by evidence-based guidelines, and have a negative consequence for the Member.
-At a minimum, other provider-preventable conditions include wrong surgical or other invasive procedure performed on the wrong body part; or surgical or other invasive procedure performed on the wrong patient.
+A healthcare-acquired condition (HAC) means a condition occurring in any inpatient hospital setting, identified as a HAC by the Secretary under Section 1886(d)(4)(D)(iv) of the Act; other providerpreventable condition may include conditions that have been found based upon a review of medical literature by qualified professionals to be reasonably preventable through the application of procedures supported by evidence-based guidelines, and have a negative consequence for the Member.
+At a minimum, other provider-preventable conditions include wrong surgical or other invasive procedure performed on a patient; surgical or other invasive procedure performed on the wrong body part; or surgical or other invasive procedure performed on the wrong patient.

-QUEST- QUEST is the managed care program that provides healthcare benefits, including longterm services and supports, to individuals, families, and children; the program serves both non-aged, blind, or disabled (non-ABD) individuals and ABD individuals, with household income up to a specified federal poverty level (FPL).
+QUEST- QUEST is the managed care program that provides healthcare benefits, including long-term services and supports, to individuals, families, and children; the program serves both non-aged, blind, or disabled (non-ABD) individuals and ABD individuals, with household income up to a specified federal poverty level (FPL).
 This is the demonstration project developed by DHS.